mcinglis/c-style/readme.md

 #### Use `//` comments everywhere, never `/* ... */`

-Compared to single-line comments, multiple-line comments:
+Compared to single-line comments, multi-line comments:

 - are rarely used with a blank margin, so they're just as verbose
 - have a style, which has to be specified and adhered to